shubham7saxena/RiteekS.github.io/_posts/2017-07-10-Importance-of-coding-convention-and-its-practice.md

 categories:
 - Computer Science
 tags:
     - Programming
 ---

 Most of the people think that why should any one care about the convention if the program is able to deliver the product with all the required features.
 What is in name?
-There is very famous quote “A rose by any other name would smell a sweet” but I am sorry to say that name matter a lot in programming and coding.
+There is very famous quote

+> A rose by any other name would smell a sweet.

+ but I am sorry to say that name matter a lot in programming and coding.
 It is very certain that at corporate level one will have to work on the code written by other and if there is no convention followed in the code then it may be impossible to edit that code, Leave for others case, after some time the who wrote the code will not be able to understand and edit the code.
 I have gone through this situation.
 In the college I didn’t use to care about coding conventions and project structures.
 But I think everyone should make this practice of following conventions and project structures.
 If today I see the code of the projects that I wrote in college then I myself will not be able to understand it.

 If you want your code to be scalable and maintable then you must follow the conventions.
 It is not only the criteria for scalable and maintainable code but it is very basic requirement for the same.